Independent scientist: History

-Modern-day independent scientists
+Modern

 Modern-day independent scientists who fund their own research on an independent basis include, for example, Stephen Wolfram who funds his research through the sale of Mathematica software, Julian Barbour, Aubrey de Grey, Barrington Moore, Susan Blackmore, James Lovelock, and John Wilkinson who funds his research on "molecular synergism in nature" by running a regulatory scientific consultancy in natural products.

 Peter Rich said of Peter D. Mitchell: "I think he would have found it difficult to have gotten funding because his ideas were rather radical."
 Mitchell went on to win the Nobel Prize in Chemistry in 1978.
 Chemist Luis Leloir funded the research institute he headed, the Institute for Biochemical Research, in Buenos Aires, Argentina.
 He won the Nobel Prize for chemistry in 1970.

 There are today several virtual research institutes for independent scientists, including the Ronin Institute and the National Coalition of Independent Scholars.